alnoki/AAAAAA/doc/dev-guide/concepts/code.rst

 .. attention::

-   We interrupt your drooling to return to :xref:`alnoki <alnoki-repos>`
+   We interrupt your drooling to return to :github:`alnoki`

-Conveniently, documentation elements can be created with simple :ref:`reST directives <tools-restructured-text>` like:
+Conveniently, :wiki-pg:`documentation <Software_documentation>` elements can
+be created with simple :ref:`reST directives <tools-restructured-text>` like:

 .. code-block:: rest

    .. autoclass:: AAAAAA.ledger.Transaction

-After a documentation element has been created, it can be referenced using the :ref:`Python domain <sphinx:python-roles>`:
+After a :wiki-pg:`documentation <Software_documentation>` element has been created, it can be referenced using the
+:ref:`Python domain <sphinx:python-roles>`:

 .. code-block:: rest